 Step 6: Water it thoroughly and allow the soil to dry out completely before watering again.

-Step 7: Prune your cactus after it has bloomed.
+Step 7: Prune your cactus after it has bloomed, using sterilized shears or scissors.

-Like other houseplants, you can prune a Christmas cactus to help encourage branching and fuller growth!
+You can prune a Christmas cactus to help encourage branching and fuller growth!
 The best time to do so is right after it’s done blooming, though pruning can be done safely until late spring without posing much risk to the plant.
+Up to a third of the cactus can be removed without stressing the plant.

 Step 8: Deadhead spent blooms.